Hockey Gods

 Uploaded By: PRESIDENT on September 11th, 2017

-Glen Frederick Skov - Born January 26, 1931 in Wheatley, Ontario – Died September 10, 2013 in Palm Harbor, Florida was a Canadian/American ice Hockey centre.
+Glen Frederick Skov - Born January 26, 1931 in Wheatley, Ontario – Died September 10, 2013 in Palm Harbor, Florida was a Canadian/American ice Hockey centre and coach.

 Skov finished the season in Detroit, and played his first NHL playoff games vs the Canadiens, which Montreal won in 6 games.